Primary Endpoint

 For previously treated adult patients with locally advanced or metastatic EGFR+ NSCLC

 MARIPOSA-2 is a randomized, open-label, multicenter, Phase 3 trial.
 Eligible patients were required to have locally advanced or metastatic NSCLC with EGFR exon 19 deletions or exon 21 L858R substitution mutations and progressive disease on or after receiving osimertinib.
 Patients with asymptomatic or previously treated and stable intracranial metastases were eligible to enroll.
-Patients were randomized (1:2:2) to receive RYBREVANT in combination with carboplatin and pemetrexed (N=131), carboplatin and pemetrexed (N=263), or RYBREVANT® as part of another combination regimen.
+Patients were randomized (1:2:2) to receive RYBREVANT® in combination with carboplatin and pemetrexed (n=131), carboplatin and pemetrexed (n=263), or RYBREVANT® as part of another combination regimen.
 The evaluation of efficacy for metastatic NSCLC relied upon comparison between RYBREVANT® in combination with chemotherapy and chemotherapy alone.

 Full Study DetailsFull Study Details Mobile

-Baseline characteristics were well-balanced across treatment types3
+Baseline characteristics were well-balanced across treatment types2

 Baseline CharacteristicsBaseline Characteristics Mobile